siderolabs/talos/website/content/v1.13/reference/cli.md

       --from string                            the Kubernetes control plane version to upgrade from -h, --help                                   help for upgrade-k8s
-      --kubelet-image string                   kubelet image to use (default "ghcr.io/siderolabs/kubelet") --manifests-force-conflicts              overwrite the fields when applying even if the field manager differs --manifests-inventory-policy string      kubernetes SSA inventory policy (one of 'MustMatch', 'AdoptIfNoInventory' or 'AdoptAll') (default "AdoptIfNoInventory")
+      --kubelet-image string                   kubelet image to use (default "ghcr.io/siderolabs/kubelet") --manifests-force                        whether to recreate objects that contain immutable field changes --manifests-inventory-policy string      kubernetes SSA inventory policy (one of 'MustMatch', 'AdoptIfNoInventory' or 'AdoptAll') (default "AdoptIfNoInventory")
-      --manifests-no-prune                     whether pruning of previously applied objects should happen after apply --manifests-prune-timeout duration       how long to wait for resources to be fully deleted (set to zero to disable waiting) (default 3m0s)
+      --manifests-no-prune                     whether pruning of previously applied objects should happen after apply --manifests-reconcile-timeout duration   how long to wait for resources to be fully reconciled (set to zero to disable waiting) (default 5m0s)
-      --manifests-reconcile-timeout duration   how long to wait for resources to be fully reconciled (set to zero to disable waiting) (default 3m0s)
   -n, --nodes strings                          target the specified nodes
       --pre-pull-images                        pre-pull images before upgrade (default true) --proxy-image string                     kube-proxy image to use (default "registry.k8s.io/kube-proxy")